 This bridge was built in 1910 by businessman John Hextall to connect Calgary with his new planned community of Bowness – one of the city’s earliest suburbs.
 The City eventually took over the bridge, which connects the modern-day communities of Bowness and Montgomery, and added a streetcar line.
-A new bridge was built to replace it in 1986, and it became a popular pedestrian bridge for those entering and exiting Bowness Park.
+A new bridge was built to replace it in 1986, and it became a popular pedestrian bridge for those entering and exiting Shouldice Park.

 Harry Boothman Bridge

 This pedestrian bridge spans the Bow River to connect the northwest community of Parkdale with Edworthy Park.
 It was built in 1976 and named after a Calgary Parks supervisor.

 The 110-year-old bridge that connected St. George’s Island and the community of Inglewood was closed permanently in 2017 after it was deemed to be beyond repair.
 The old bridge was removed and a replacement bridge built beside it is now open after more than two years of construction.
 The original camelback bridge was built in 1908 to accommodate horse and buggy alone, so it was narrower than other bridges built around the same time that also included a streetcar track.

 This historic bridge spans the Elbow River east of downtown, connecting the communities of Victoria Park and Ramsay.
 The bridge was built in 1911 by the Algoma Steel Bridge Company out of Winnipeg, MB.

 This bridge, which spans the Bow River at 17th Avenue S.E. to connect the communities of Inglewood and Forest Lawn, is named after Henry Cushing, who served as Calgary’s mayor from 1900 to 1901.

 This pedestrian bridge connecting the communities of Acadia and Riverbend is named after longtime Calgary alderman Sue Higgins, who served on city council for 21 years.